area9innovation/flow9/doc/mac.markdown

 Apache should be already available: sudo httpd

-It has PHP module, but for some flow apps PHP needs mcrypt extention.
+It has PHP module, but for some flow apps PHP needs mcrypt extension.
 Install PHP 7.1 Homebrew package:

     brew install php@7.1